Prev page Next page Back to Blog

 1. This step can be advantageously done the day before in order to have time to cool down the potatoes and thus, as we have now learned, increase the amount of resistant starch.
 Start by peeling the potatoes.
 Then boil salted water in a large saucepan.
 When the water boils, add the potatoes and cook covered.
 I like when the potatoes are a little "al dente" and then I usually think they are perfect when they start to float to the surface.
 Otherwise, just feel with a potato stick, the cooking time depends entirely on the size of the potatoes.
 Let the potatoes cool and put them in the fridge.

-2. Cut the cooled potatoes in half and put them in a bowl together with the capers, radishes, red onion, sugar snap peas and lettuce.
+2. Cut the cooled potatoes in half and put them in a bowl together with the capers, radishes, red onion, sugar snap peas and the salad.

 3. Make a dressing by mixing the mustard and red wine vinegar with a spoon.
 Then stir in the olive oil, rather too little than too much.
 Season with salt, pepper, honey and the dried shallots.
 Taste and remember that you want it to have a fairly concentrated taste of dijon mustard and vinegar as the dressing will be diluted when mixed into the salad.